ntricarichi22/Fantasyfootball/docs/CFC-APP-STATUS.md

 - Studio's "More Like This" feature (added complexity, low signal)
 - Studio's fallback Pass-3 in slate building (empty slate is now the right answer when nothing fits)
 - Two component files emptied to no-op stubs: `FitBar.tsx`, `MoreLikeThisModal.tsx` (deletable when convenient)

 ---

+## Threading Model (May 7, 2026)

+**One thread per deal proposal.** A "deal" = the original offer + any counter-offers chained via `parent_offer_id`.
+Two separate proposals between the same teams = two separate threads = two separate cards in the inbox.
+Each can be accepted, declined, withdrawn, or countered independently of the others.

+Resolution logic in `/api/trades/create`:
+- `parent_offer_id` present → use parent offer's `thread_id` (counter stays in the same chain)
+- `parent_offer_id` absent → always create a new thread

+The previous behavior — find-or-create one open thread per team-pair — is gone.
+Eliminated the orphan-pending-offer problem by construction (terminal status on one thread doesn't affect siblings because there are no siblings inside a thread).

+Schema unchanged.
+Pre-May 7 multi-offer threads remain in the DB as legacy and continue to read/write correctly through the other routes; they close out naturally over time.

+---